 - Golang (for net/HTTP as well as Gin and Beego)

-- Python (specifically the Django and Flask web frameworks)
+- Python (for pure Python along with Django and Flask frameworks)

 We introduced Go support for Performance Monitoring with a good bit of dog-fooding because the API chunk of Airbrake is written in Go.
 We have implementation examples using the net/HTTP middleware and for the Gin and Beego frameworks.
 All of which you can find on our official GitHub Go library.